Constipation ranks amongst the most common intestinal complaints with up to 35% of the

 Improving your dietary habits can make a big difference when it comes to constipation.

 One simple way to keep your intestinal tract healthy is by implementing a fiber-rich diet.
 You can do that by eating lots of wholegrain products, seeds, nuts, fruits and vegetables.

-Fiber helps to form soft, bulky stools, thus developing regular contractions in your gut.
-This helps to get your digestive processes going.
+Fiber helps form soft, bulky stools, thus developing regular contractions in your gut.
+This helps get your digestive processes going.
 Keep in mind that fiber intake should be increased gradually since our body has to slowly adjust to the increased amount of fiber that needs to be digested.

-Drinking enough water is key for maintaining overall body functions including our digestion.
+Drinking enough water is the key for maintaining overall body functions including our digestion.
 Adequate fluid intake can prevent the stool consistency from getting too dry, keeping it smooth for facilitated defecation.